-On the same day, Polish NGOs filed a motion for annulment of the Minister Jan Szyszko’s decision to grant Ostrołeka C extension of its integrated permit.
+Polish NGOs filed a motion for annulment of the Minister Jan Szyszko’s decision to grant Ostrołeka C extension of its integrated permit.
 The NGOs point out flagrant breach of law in the decision-making process and major shortcomings of the document such as the lack of obligation to monitor emissions of heavy metals.

 What must happen

 All corporate loans and bond issuances should be avoided by all banks while ENERGA is pursuing its plans for the Ostrołęka C coal-fired power plant.
 Even loans or hybrid bonds that are targeted to grid expansion, modernisation and renewable energy sources (i.e. for Ostroleka Operator) may end up supporting the construction of Ostrołęka C. No insurer should underwrite this project.
 The fact that currently 57% of electricity generated by ENERGA is coal-based and the construction of the unit would push that value even higher, and that the project has already been shelved in 2012 due to a lack of financing (at that time all permits had been granted), means that the government taking decisions for ENERGA S.A. is serious about its plans to finish the construction of the unit at all costs – even if this is undermining the company's value and puts it at risk of becoming a stranded asset in less than a decade.